A dream revealed

 The hardware and software are slowly improving to make the experience more emotionally, viscerally engaging, in terms of the field of view, resolution, rendering and number of particles, which can be rendered flat or as lit spheroids.

 So far there is no narrative, so the experience relies entirely on the visual qualities and soundscape.
-Levete, aka Jim and Gillian Graham, contributed their spatial soundtracks ‘Aether’ and ‘Earth Day’ to carry the experience.
+Levete, aka Jim and Jillian Graham, contributed their spatial soundtracks ‘Aether’ and ‘Earth Day’ to carry the experience.

 Interaction